Parliamentary constituencies in London: 1950 to 1974

 Under the Representation of the People Act 1948, which came into effect for the 1950 general election, the county of London was divided into 43 borough constituencies.

-Under the First Periodic Review of Westminster constituencies, effective for the 1955 general election, there were limited changes in London, with a reduction of one constituency across the boroughs of Fulham and Hammersmith.
+Under the First Periodic Review of Westminster constituencies, effective from the 1955 general election, there were limited changes in London, with a reduction of one constituency across the boroughs of Fulham and Hammersmith.

 For representation by party, see section 1950 to 1974.